-Are you having problems sewing bulky seams?
-Grading a seam involves cutting the seam allowance at different widths so that when your project is pressed to the right side, it eliminates bulk and results in a flat seam that sits nicely.
+Grading seams involve cutting the seam allowance at different widths so that when your project is pressed to the right side it eliminates bulk and results in a flat seam that sits nicely.

-In this example, I had 2 layers so I left the outside at ½ inch (12mm) and trimmed the other at 3/8 inch (1cm).
+In this example, I had 2 layers of fabric, so I left the outside seam allowance at ½ inch (12mm) and trimmed the other at ⅜ inch (1cm).

 Once you have graded the seam you can press it to one side.
 I always like to press so that the wider layer is on top and covers the narrower layers underneath.

-Where you have 2 seams which intersect such as the underarms area, trim the ends of the seam into a point to reduce bulk.
+Where you have 2 seams that intersect such as the underarms area, trim the ends of the seam into a point to reduce bulk.

 What are you planning on sewing this season?
 Do you have any extra tips for sewing bulky seams?